Bay Alarm Medical Alert System Review 2024

 SOS Home Setup

-Bay Alarm Medical’s at-home system is functional, durable, and easy to set up.
-Although this system looks a bit old-fashioned, it gets the job done.
-My system came with a base unit, all the necessary cords, and a wearable help button.
+Bay Alarm Medical’s at-home system is functional and easy to set up.
+It is perfect for seniors who spend the majority of their time at home.
+Although the system looks a bit old-fashioned and resembles an answering machine, it gets the job done.
+My system came with a base unit, all the necessary cords, and a wearable personal help button with a wristband and neck lanyard.
 Once I unboxed everything, I plugged the base unit into an outlet and then connected it to the phone line.

 The system’s two-way audio allowed me to communicate with a dispatcher from anywhere in the house (a 1,000-foot range) without being near the base unit.
 To test the in-home system, I pressed the help button on the pendant, which connected wirelessly.
 The base station beeped for five seconds, and then an automated voice said, “Call connected, please wait.”
 In around 20 seconds, the operator picked up and asked if I needed help.
 Using the base station’s two-way speaker, I let them know that I was only testing the system, and that was that!
 Bay Alarm Medical recommends making a test call once a month to ensure everything is working properly.